wp-plugins/symbiostock/readme.txt

 = Will Symbiostock conflict with my current WooCommerce integration? =

-Symbiostock is not meant to work hand in hand with other digital media downloads.
+Symbiostock is not meant to work hand in hand with digital media downloads not managed by Symbiostock.
 It will work with other physical downloads, but this is not a supported feature as Symbiostock is generally meant to turn your WooCommerce store into a digital media store.

 = Are you going to be doing any networking amongst Symbiostock stores? =